QuestPDF/QuestPDF-Documentation/docs/getting-started.md

 ## Installation

-The library is distributed as a nuget package.
-You can install it as any other nuget package from your IDE, try to search by `QuestPDF`.
+The library is distributed as a NuGet package.
+You can install it as any other NuGet package from your IDE, try to search by `QuestPDF`.
 You can find package details on [on this webpage](https://www.nuget.org/packages/QuestPDF/).

 [![quest pdf logo](/nuget.svg =200x)](https://www.nuget.org/packages/QuestPDF/)